MozillaFoundation/foundation.mozilla.org/README.md

 - Run `yarn format:js` to automatically format JS code
 - Run `yarn format:scss` to automatically format SCSS code

-## Donate Site

-Similar to the Mozilla Festival site, the fake data generator can generate a site structure for the Donation site that can be served under it's own domain.

-For local development, the donate site can be found at `donate.localhost:8000`.

 ## Gotchas